botesjuan/BasicDropBox/README.md

 ```
 sudo systemctl status seven_segment.service
 ```
-:You should see that the service is running.
+:See that the service is running.
 If there are any errors, check the logs for more details.

 ## Step 3: Reboot to Test

->Reboot your Raspberry Pi to confirm the script runs automatically at startup:
+>Reboot Raspberry Pi to confirm the script runs automatically at startup:

 ```
 sudo reboot